 In Delhi, I buy a ticket for a three-day bus trip to Kathmandu.
-Many buses ply this route, because most hippies and ‘freaks’ choose this very cheap – but also very uncomfortable – way of travelling.
+Many busses ply this route, because most hippies and ‘freaks’ choose this very uncomfortable, but cheap way to travel.
 As I plan to stay in Asia for at least six months, I must count my pennies, so in order to save money I choose the same manner of transportation.

 The passengers make up a flamboyant and jolly crowd.
 Most of them are long-haired and wear colourful garments, which have just been purchased at one of the Delhi markets.
 I and a few others wear old duds from home, but a single Dutchman stands out from the crowd, wearing a noble suit.
 His name is Krabowski, indicating that he is of Polish descent, and he makes a living, selling Tibetan carpets back in Holland.
 Maybe his company is not doing too well, since he has to employ this manner of transportation, but that said he is a nice guy, who is not the least condescending towards the hippies or people like me, wearing worn trousers and down-at-heel shoes.